Orange-OpenSource/conllueditor/README.md

 Alternatively, enhanced dependencies can be edited manually via the word edit menu.

 ## Other annotation
-Since version 2.4.0 a subset of the [CoNLL-U Plus](http://universaldependencies.org/ext-format.html) is supported.
+A subset of the [CoNLL-U Plus](http://universaldependencies.org/ext-format.html) is supported.
 The CoNLL-U Plus file must have the standard 10 CoNLL-U columns and the additional columns defined in the first line